Rooted Allyship

 What we will explore

-Each session we will focus deeply on one or two plants or trees that grow wild around us.
+Each session we will focus deeply on one or two plants or trees that grow around us, connecting with their:

-• Their medicinal qualities - physical, emotional, and spiritual
+• medicinal qualities and gifts - physical, emotional, and spiritual

 You will learn how to: